Springe direkt zu Inhalt

 Our program

-It brings together three disciplines – Prehistoric archaeology, Near Eastern archaeology and Classical archaeology – to approach the past of North Africa, Southwest Asia and Europe through a multi-focus perspective.
+Archaeology of the Ancient World (AAW) is a two-year, full-time Master’s program taught in English.
+It brings together three disciplines – Prehistoric Archaeology, Near Eastern Archaeology, and Classical Archaeology – to approach the past of the Mediterranean region, Eurasia, and southwest Asia.

 Why study the ancient world?

-7 more reasons to study at FU Berlin
+Reasons to study archaeology at FU Berlin

-1. Go beyond disciplinary borders
+1. Go beyond disciplinary boundaries

 2. Connect across institutions